SFSU-Bethel-Instructional/mmul-omp-harness-instructional/README.md

 # Configufing to use LIKWID on Perlmutter

-As of the time of this writing, 3 Oct 2023, LIKWID on Perlmutter is broken.
-NERSC consultants have been engaged and hopefully we will have a solution soon.
+ **Note: As of the time of this writing, 3 Oct 2023, LIKWID on Perlmutter is broken.
+NERSC consultants have been engaged and hopefully we will have a solution soon.**

 # Adding your code